Baseball returns, Oakland A’s open their season against Houston Astros

 They begin outside the Coliseum where lots A and D are reserved for vaccinations.

-“I got my COVID shot in the parking lot this morning,” one fan said.
+“I got my COVID shot in the parking lot this morning,” Janine Thalblum said.
 “I think they’re doing everything right.
 I spent some time at spring training and A’s were really good about sectioning off the seats like this.
 So I knew it was gonna be mission continued when I got here.”

 Tickets are sold in groups of two and four, and unavailable seats are ziptied in the up position.